Anna Maria Alberghetti: Professional career

-She appeared as a mystery guest on What's My Line on November 23, 1958.
+Alberghetti appeared as a mystery guest on What's My Line on November 23, 1958.
 She appeared for a second mystery-guest appearance on April 30, 1961.
 In 1965, Alberghetti went on tour and performed on stage with Bob Hope in Okinawa for U.S. servicemen.

-She also appeared as herself in an episode of the comedy show Fractured Flickers, talking with the host Hans Conreid.
+Alberghetti also appeared as herself in an episode of the comedy show Fractured Flickers, talking with the host Hans Conried.

 Alberghetti has toured in many theatrical productions and continues with her popular one-woman cabaret act.
 She had roles in a pair of 2001 films: The Whole Shebang and Friends & Family.

 Alberghetti appeared in television commercials for Good Seasons salad dressing during the 1970s and early 1980s, where she was cast as "The Good Seasons Lady".

 There are some references to Alberghetti in the novel Rosemary's Baby by Ira Levin, amongst which, in one of Rosemary's dreams, she is seen, tiny, in the filigree silver ball on the Pope's ring.
 The author describes how Terry Gionoffrio, a fellow tenant in the Bramford, resembles Alberghetti.
 (Victoria Vetri in the film version).

 Personal life

 Alberghetti became a U.S. citizen in 1961.

 She was married to television producer-director Claudio Guzmán from 1964 to 1974.
 They had two children: Alexandra (b.
 1966) and Pilar (b.
 1970).

+In a 2022 Vanity Fair article, Alberghetti gave an interview alleging incidents of the late comic actor Jerry Lewis sexually harassing her.